New York State Adopts Drug Take Back Law Requiring Drug Manufacturers to Develop, Implement and Pay All Costs of a Statewide Drug Take Back Program

 Each approved drug take back program shall report to the Department at a date and manner set by the Department.
 The Department is required to submit an annual report to the Governor, Speaker of the Assembly and Temporary President of the Senate by January 1st of the relevant year detailing all program activities, the weight collected by each program, a description of collection activities, the name and location of all collection sites, public education and outreach activities, and an evaluation of the efficacy of the program and each collection method, and any manufacturer out of compliance or subject to penalties under the Act.
 The Department is also authorized to adopt regulations necessary to implement and enforce the Act.

-With eight offices across the country, Beveridge & Diamond has been involved with pharmaceutical take back requirements since the earliest implementation of such legislation.
-Beveridge & Diamond’s Pharmaceutical and Health Care Practice Group assists pharmaceutical companies on a wide range of environmental and product-related matters in the US and overseas.
-For more information, please contact Don Patterson or Paul Hagen in our Washington D.C. office, or Sarah Kettenmann in our New York office.
+Beveridge & Diamond’s Pharmaceuticals and Health Care industry group assists pharmaceutical companies on a wide range of environmental and product-related matters in the US and overseas.
+For more information, please contact the authors.